SQream/sqream_docs/connecting_to_sqream/client_drivers/python/index.rst

 Pulling a Table into Pandas
 ---------------------------

 The following example shows how to pull a table in Pandas.
-This examples uses the URL method to create the connection string:
+This example uses the URL method to create the connection string:

 .. code-block:: python